pingcap/docs-cn/how-to/deploy/orchestrated/offline-ansible.md

 > **Note:**
 >
 > If `pip` is already installed to your system, make sure that the version is 8.1.2 or later.
-Otherwise, compatibility error occurs when you install Ansible and its dependencies offline.
+Otherwise, compatibility error occurs when you install TiDB Ansible and its dependencies offline.

 ## Step 2: Create the `tidb` user on the Control Machine and generate the SSH key

 See [Create the `tidb` user on the Control Machine and generate the SSH key](/how-to/deploy/orchestrated/ansible.md#step-2-create-the-tidb-user-on-the-control-machine-and-generate-the-ssh-key).

-## Step 3: Install Ansible and its dependencies offline on the Control Machine
+## Step 3: Install TiDB Ansible and its dependencies offline on the Control Machine

-Currently, all the versions of Ansible from 2.4 to 2.7.11 are supported.
-The versions of Ansible and the related dependencies are listed in the `tidb-ansible/requirements.txt` file.
+Currently, all the versions of TiDB Ansible from 2.4 to 2.7.11 are supported.
+The versions of TiDB Ansible and the related dependencies are listed in the `tidb-ansible/requirements.txt` file.
 The following installation steps take Ansible 2.5 as an example.

 1. Download [Ansible 2.5 offline installation package](https://download.pingcap.org/ansible-2.5.0-pip.tar.gz) on the download machine and then upload it to the Control Machine.

-2. Install Ansible and its dependencies offline.
+2. Install TiDB Ansible and its dependencies offline.

     {{< copyable "shell-root" >}}